goatshriek/ruby-dragon/docs/roadmap.md

 [Github page](https://github.com/goatshriek/ruby-dragon).

-## 1.4.0
- * [ADD] **Groovy Language Bindings**
-   While initially aimed at Ruby, this project is ultimately aimed at making a variety of JVM-based languages available to Ghidra users.
-Groovy is an easy target, being the most Java-friendly interpreted language.

 ## Unallocated to a release
  * [ADD] **Complete Example Set**
    A full suite of example scripts is needed for users to quickly understand how